lukemerrett/PatientTimelineFhir/README.md

 This uses the __Hl7.Fhir__ NuGet package provided by Ewout Kramer ([See here for a good introduction to using FHIR](http://www.slideshare.net/ewoutkramer/hl7-fhir-for-developers))

-NuGet Package Dependencies
+Dependencies
 --------------------------

+ASP.NET C# MVC 4.5

+NuGet

  * Hl7.Fhir
 * Newtonsoft.Json